 War Paint is a collection of poems written at the close of Charles Joseph’s two-year exile in Weehawken, NJ.
 Painfully honest, these poems are a chronicle of his experiences during that period, but the themes are universal—love, loss, anger, fear, disappointment, and hope.
 Although this chapbook was emotionally and creatively difficult to complete, it helped Charles grow not only as a writer, but also as a human being.
 A small victory perhaps, but at this point he’ll take what he can get.

-*Please Note, all chapbooks from 2013-2016 are sold out, and will not be reprinted.
+*Please Note, all chapbooks that are sold out will not be reprinted.